Britain

 The large Stirling Castle It dates back to the year 1124, although the current building dates back to the XNUMXth and XNUMXth centuries.

-Due to its configuration and location, it will remind you a lot of the Edinburgh castle, although it does not have its dimensions or historical value.
+Due to its configuration and location, it will remind you a lot of the Edinburgh castle, although it does not have its dimensions or historical value, although, as I have already mentioned, I remind you that it was a royal residence.

 Map: where it is and how to get to Stirling